Categories:

 As the world seeks to recover from the impact of the global COVID-19 pandemic, many health experts look to vaccines for hope.
 As of February 2021, the Pfizer and the AstraZeneca vaccines have been approved for use in Australia, and ten vaccines have been approved worldwide.

-But the effective implementation requires a majority of the population to be vaccinated quickly in order to achieve herd immunity.
+However, effective implementation requires a majority of the population to be vaccinated quickly to achieve herd immunity.
 Vaccine rollout is dependent on both manufacturing and administration, but it’s also reliant on the willingness of people to get the shot.
 Vaccine hesitancy could impede efforts to contain the pandemic.

 Summary of Findings